LEDfan/keywi/README.md

  - `reqwest.min.js` from reqwest https://github.com/ded/reqwest licensed under the MIT license
  - `utf8.js` part of the passifox project https://github.com/pfn/passifox/blob/master/chromeipass/background/utf8.js licensed under GPL v3
  - Please note that some functions of the `background/keepass.js` file are based on functions of the passifox project https://github.com/pfn/passifox licensed under the GPL v3

+## Logo
+The logo is based on https://pixabay.com/en/key-lock-web-1294351/ and https://pixabay.com/en/kiwi-fruit-food-half-green-fresh-310189/